cutsweettea/cutsweettea/README.md

-## cutsweettea 🫖
+## Cut Sweet Tea 🫖

-hello!!
+hello, this is about me!!
+- 🏳️‍🌈 18 year old
+- ⛷️ i love skiing
 - 🧑‍💻 fluent with python, html/css & js/ts
 - 🦀 learning rust
-- ⛷️ i love skiing

-*"A computer would deserve to be called intelligent if it could deceive a human into believing that it was human"*
+*"A computer would deserve to be called intelligent if it could deceive a human into believing that it was human"* - Alan Turing
-\- Alan Turing